-- 6) On Monday, September 19th the Title, Abstract, and Specific Aims will be due, electronically, in the program office.
-The submission should be in the form of a pdf file, sent to pluetmer@health.ucsd.edu.
-This is a hard deadline. - The pdf file must include i) a cover page with a membership list of the student's Research Proposition Committee (2 members that are not the Thesis Advisor), and ii) signature of the student's Thesis advisor to signify approval of the submitted Title, Abstract, and Specific Aims. - 7) By Monday, September 26th, the BIOM 296 Course Chair (Dr. Yaksh) will assign a Research Proposition Chair (not one of the two faculty selected by the student) to serve as the chair of the student's Research Proposition Committee.
+- a) a cover page with a membership list of the student's Research Proposition Committee (2 members that are not the Thesis Advisor) - b) signature of the student's Thesis advisor to signify approval of the submitted Title, Abstract, and Specific Aims - 7) By Friday, September 22nd, the BIOM 296 Course Chair (Dr. Yaksh) will assign a Research Proposition Chair (not one of the two faculty selected by the student) to serve as the chair of the student's Research Proposition Committee.
 This chair, as a member of the BMS program provides assurance of uniform standards in the proceedings.
-As noted above, this committee consists of the Research Proposition Chair and two other faculty members (the Thesis Advisor is not a member of this committee.) - 8) On or about September 27th or 28th, there will be a one hour orientation session for all Research Prop Committee Chairs to review their responsibilities. - 9) By Friday, October 14th, the Research Proposition Committee Chair approves the Title, Abstract and Specific Aims.
-This emphasizes that the student must engage the Research Proposition Committee Chair in the design and writing of the proposal so that this person can sign off by October 14th.
-This is a hard deadline. - 10) During the balance of October, The student and Thesis advisor work together in the development of the proposal.
+As noted above, this committee consists of the Research Proposition Chair and two other faculty members (the Thesis Advisor is not a member of this committee.) - 9) During the week of October 2nd there will be a one-hour orientation session for all Research Prop Committee Chairs to review their responsibilities. - 8) By Friday, October 13th, the Research Proposition Committee Chair approves the Title, Abstract and Specific Aims.
+This emphasizes that the student must engage the Research Proposition Committee Chair in the design and writing of the proposal so that this person can sign off by October 13th.
+This is a hard deadline. - 10) During the balance of October, the student and Thesis advisor work together in the development of the proposal.
 The student should also work with the Research Proposition Committee members to complete writing the proposal to the satisfaction of all members.
-This is to be a learning experience, with ample give and take and consultation by the student with all members of the Research Proposition Committee. - 11) By Monday, November 14th, the written proposal must meet the approval of all members of the Research Proposition Committee as evidenced by their signing off on the document.
+This is to be a learning experience, with ample give and take and consultation by the student with all members of the Research Proposition Committee. - 11) By Monday, November 13th, the written proposal must meet the approval of all members of the Research Proposition Committee as evidenced by their signing off on the document.
 The indication of this signing off must be communicated by the Research Proposition Committee chair to Pat Luetmer (pluetmer@health.ucsd.edu).
 No sign off....no exam!!!
 This is a hard deadline. - 12) No later than November 30th, each student will have presented and defended the proposal orally before the Research Proposition Committee, an exercise in which the Thesis advisor does not participate.
 The examination of the student will be centered on the scientific proposal but will take on the character of a General or Qualifying Exam, covering relevant materials from first year courses and additional materials judged to be essential to the proposal.
 The student is responsible for arranging a place and time suitable to all Committee members to conduct the oral exam.
 This is a hard deadline.

-The Chair of the Research Proposition Committee will chair the oral presentation, and the student's Thesis advisor will not attend the presentation, to allow assessment of the student's independent performance.
+The Chair of the Research Proposition Committee will chair the oral presentation, and the student's Thesis Advisor will not attend the presentation, to allow assessment of the student's independent performance.

-The exam, nominally 90 minutes in length, but longer if necessary, will begin with an oral presentation of the proposed research by the student.
+The exam, nominally 90 minutes in length, but longer, if necessary, will begin with an oral presentation of the proposed research by the student.
 This presentation will employ a slide presentation and should not exceed 40 minutes in length, so that ample time remains for questioning.
 Questions posed by the Committee will cover the area of the student's presentation as well as fundamental principles of any and all disciplines of biomedical sciences, especially as they relate to the proposition.